 Why Choose a 90 Day Drug Rehab Program?

-A longer rehab program will allow time for the participant to not only learn the skills necessary to maintain sobriety, but through various therapies, they will be able to uncover the reasons that they began abusing drugs and/or alcohol to begin with.
-The ultimate goal being to learn how to cope with those issues that led them to the path of addiction to begin with.
+A longer rehab program will allow time for the participant to not only learn the skills necessary to maintain sobriety but through various therapies, they will be able to uncover the reasons that they began abusing drugs and/or alcohol, to begin with.
+The ultimate goal is to learn how to cope with those issues that led them to the path of addiction, to begin with.

 In addition to the understanding that longer programs have been associated with higher rates of successful sobriety, long-term drug rehab programs are also associated with higher rates of employment and less criminal activity post-rehab.